fnky/behave-theme/README.md

 ## I wanna hug you right now

 That's sweet of you!
-You can me on Twitter [@fnky](http://twitter.com/fnky) - that makes me happy too.
+You can add me on Twitter [@fnky](http://twitter.com/fnky) - that makes me happy too.